-An extensive compliance test, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) was performed on the Child Nutrition Cluster, comprised of the National School Lunch Program, School Breakfast Program, Summer Food Program, and USDA Donated Commodities, which represent 33.20% of the total expenditures reflected on the Schedule of Expenditures of Federal Awards.
+An extensive compliance test, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) was performed on the Education Stabilization Fund programs which represent 35.48% of the total expenditures reflected on the Schedule of Expenditures of Federal Awards.